A note on the commutativity of inverse limit and orbit map: Introduction

-We show that this can be generalized, that is, the inverse limit and the orbit map commute for actions of compact groups on compact Hausdorff spaces.
+We show that this is also true in a more general setting.
+More precisely, we show that the inverse limit and the orbit map commute for actions of compact groups on compact Hausdorff spaces.
 The proof of the result is simple, but does not seem to be available in the literature.
-Before we prove the result, we recall basic notions that will be used throughout the note.
-By a map we mean a continuous function of topological spaces.
+Before we prove the result, we recall some basic definitions that will be used in the note.